Divisors on graphs, orientations, syzygies, and system reliability: Graphic matroid ideals

 \section{Graphic matroid ideals}

-In this section, we first recall some definitions related to ideals arising in matroid theory, and also related to $\M_G^q$ from \S\ref{sec:div}.
-An important feature that we want to emphasize in this section is the relation between the ideals associated to an {\em undirected} network, their corresponding {\em oriented} versions, and their Alexander duals.
-The main results needed in \S\ref{sec:k-terminal} and \S\ref{sec:alg}, are Proposition~\ref{lem:sameBetti} and Corollary~\ref{cor:directedcuts}.
-Other results are used as ingredients to establish these results.
+Here, we quickly recall some basic notions from matroid theory.
+Our main goal is to fix our notation.
+A secondary goal is to keep the paper self-contained.
+Most of the material here is well-known and we refer to \cite{MR712251,novik,FatemehFarbod2} for proofs and more details.
+An important feature that we want to emphasize is the relation between the ideals associated to an {\em undirected} network, their corresponding {\em oriented} versions, and their {\em Alexander duals}.